• About

 Jump to Recipe Jump to Video Print Recipe

-These butterflied steamed lobster tails are the perfect side dish, appetizer, or main course.
-This recipe steams lobster tails using a steamer tray, producing the most tender lobster meat ever!
+These butterflied steamed lobster tails are steamed and then drizzled with garlic butter.
+Steaming lobster tails produces the most tender lobster meat ever!
 Here's a quick and easy way to boil lobster tails, if you are looking for an alternative.

 Steamed Lobster